-- 2. Imports of restricted goods (except Motor vehicles and motorcycles) under the Consumer Protection (Control of Imports) Regulations 2017 are subject to automatic licensing through an import permit being issued by the Ministry of Commerce and Consumer Protection. - 3.
-The system applies to goods originating from all countries. - 4.
-Import permits are enforced for reasons of security, sensitivity, health and environment. - 5.
-Import control is regulated under the Consumer Protection (Control of Imports) Regulations 2017 and approval from the Minister responsible for Commerce has to be sought for any change in the list of restricted goods.
+2. Imports of restricted goods (except motor vehicles and motorcycles) under the Consumer Protection (Control of Imports) Regulations 2017 are subject to subject to automatic licensing through an import permit being issued by the Ministry of Commerce and Consumer Protection.

+3. The system applies to goods originating from all countries.

+4. Import permits are enforced for reasons of security, sensitivity, health and environment.

+5. Import control is regulated under the Consumer Protection (Control of Imports) Regulations 2017 and approval from the Minister responsible for Commerce has to be sought for any change in the list of restricted goods.

-- 6. N/A. - 7.
-An application for an import permit has to be made prior to the importation of restricted goods and the import permit may be granted on the same day.
-For some controlled goods, appropriate recommendations are sought by the Ministry prior to approval of the permit. - 8.
-The refusal to issue an import permit may occur where the importer fails to comply with any provision of the Consumer Protection (Control of Imports) Regulations 2017.
+- 7.(a) An application for an import permit has to be made prior to the importation of restricted goods and the import permit may be granted on the same day. - (b) The import permit may be granted on the same day. - (c) No. - (d) For some controlled goods, appropriate recommendations are sought by the concerned Ministry prior to approval of the permit.

+8. The refusal to issue an import permit may occur where the importer fails to comply with any provision of the Consumer Protection (Control of Imports) Regulations 2017.